lahipa/OMDB-sample/README.md

-## Wedding Invitation

-Description: Wedding invitation web apps, invite guest by send link to your online wedding invitation.
+## OMDB Film directory

+Description: OMDB film directory website application, you can search favorite film and look for detail about film you select it.

 ## Setup

+Build with react 17.0.2 and nextjs 11.1.2.

-Follow below steps to run project
+Follow below steps to run project,

 1. Clone repository
 2. Run `npm install` command to install all dependencies